Rahkeem Cornwall

 Rahkeem Rashawn Shane Cornwall (born 1 February 1993) is an Antiguan cricketer.
-A right-arm off-break bowler, Cornwall has played for Leeward Islands cricket team and featured in the line-up for the Antigua Hawksbills in the Caribbean Premier League.
+A right-arm off-break bowler, Cornwall has played for Leeward Islands cricket team and featured in the line-up for the Antigua Hawksbills and the Barbados Royals in the Caribbean Premier League.
 In August 2019, Cricket West Indies named him as the Championship Player of the Year.
 Later the same month, he made his international debut for the West Indies cricket team.
 He also set the record for the heaviest cricketer to play Test cricket, weighing more than 140 kg (22 stone).
 For the Leewards Islands, he is their second highest wicket-taker in both First Class and List A cricket, while only Kieran Powell has scored more than his four List A hundreds for the side.